RaspberryPiFoundation/microbit-curriculum/en-GB/reaction/index.md

 ## Activity Checklist { .check }

-+ If button A was pressed, we want to point to player A. To do this, add an `if` block after your `while` loop, and replace `condition` with `buttonAPressed`.
++ If button A was pressed, we want to point to player A. To do this, add an `if` block after your `while` loop, and replace `test` with `buttonAPressed`.

 ![screenshot](images/reaction-if-a.png)